• Home

 Our methods development philosophy

-We develop primarily in R/Python/Julia, with things trending more towards Julia.
+We develop primarily in R/Python/Julia/Rust, with things trending more towards Julia and Rust.
 We aspire to write code that facilitates reproducible science.
 Practically, this means unit tests, documentation, Docker/Singularity images, and continuous integration (all of these facilitate reproducibility).
-We are increasingly adopting these principles into all of code bases that are in progress.
+We are increasingly adopting these principles into all of our code bases that are in progress.

 Copyright 2024, Josh Weinstock